hydro-informatics/hydro-informatics.github.io/pages/get-started/install-telemac.md

 deb http://ftp.de.debian.org/debian buster main
 ```

 {% include note.html content="This tutorial was written in Stuttgart, Germany, where `http://ftp.de.debian.org/debian` is the closest mirror.
-Replace this mirror depending on where you are sitting at the time of installing the Fortran 95 compiler.
+Replace this mirror, depending on where you are at the time of installing the Fortran 95 compiler.
 A full list of repositories can be found [here](https://packages.debian.org/buster/amd64/gfortran-multilib/download)." %}

 Then, save the edits with `CTRL` + `O` keys and exit *Nano* with `CTRL` + `X` keys.
 Next, update the repository information by typing (in *Terminal*):